home-assistant/companion.home-assistant/docs/core/sensors.md

 <span class='beta'>BETA</span><br />

-You can get faster sensor updates when you enable "Faster Sensor Updates" by navigating to Companion App in [Configuration](https://my.home-assistant.io/redirect/config/).
-This will update any poll-based sensor every minute.
-Once you change this setting you will need to restart the app for the changes to take place.
-You may experience adverse affects on battery life, the below option will alleviate this.

-In addition you can enable "Faster Sensor Updates While Charging" to only receive faster updates if the device is charging, otherwise the updates will respect the schedule mentioned above.
-You will need to have the `is_charging` sensor enabled in order to use this feature.
+You can change the frequency of sensor updates by navigating to Companion App in [Configuration](https://my.home-assistant.io/redirect/config/) and select Sensor Update Frequency.
+You can select between Normal, Fast While Charging or Fast Always.
+Normal is the default mentioned in the previous paragraph.
+When set to Fast Always updates will come in every minute.
+When set to Fast While Charging updates will only come in every minute only while the device is charging, otherwise the default interval will be used.
+This option will require the `is_charging` sensor to be enabled.
+After changing this option you will need to restart the app.

 ### Sensor List